optro-cloud/trello-powerup-full-sample/README.md

 6. You will be provided a URL endpoint like https://a0d9081f2351.ngrok.io/ - this should be pasted in the 'Iframe Connector URL' field on the Power-Up configuration page.
 7. Open a Trello Board and add the Power-Up you created in Step 1 from the 'Custom' section.
 8. You now have a Power-Up running and should see any changes you make to the React front-end are automatically reflected in the browser!

+### How can I monetize my Power-Up?

+To monetize your Power-Up we recommend the [Optro Vendor](https://vendor.optro.cloud) platform.
+To get started you can follow this [easy to follow guide](https://docs.appfox.io/optro-vendor/Monetize-your-Trello-Power-Ups.153878549.html).

+The [Optro vendor]() platform allows you to publish your Power-Ups to the [Optro]() marketplace which makes it easy for your users to subscribe and to manage their subscriptions.

 ### Project Structure